YoffeG/PyDynamicaLC/README.md

 List of ALL external Python libraries used: Pylab, Scipy, PyAstronomy, PyMultiNest, ttvfaster, corner

-This code was tested on a Linux שמג OSx platform.
+This code was tested on a Linux and OSx platform.

 This code relies on several existing open-source routines, the links to and installation guides of are listed below.